MariuszDabrowski/controller/README.md

 * Rearranged the classes slide out to match the order on the game screen
 * Updated README to showcase the overlay feature and custom actions first to draw more attention to the more unique features.
 * Added the proper PING PONG TMI commands to prevent you from being disconnected after being AFK for 10 minutes

+#### V 1.1.1:
+* Added the ability to hide the dashes that appear around the towers when a map overlay is selected is now available through the overlay selector slide out.
+* Added active states to the overlay selector.
+The selected map button now turns green when active.
+* Fixed the z-index issue with the TTDBot commands dropdown (Tower overlays would appear over the dropdown and cause the menu to close)
+* When a message in chat was from a mod (TTDBot) the console was throwing errors.
+This was due to some regex checks that didn't expect the `mod` prefix